 Just one review can increase purchases by 10%, according to Bazaarvoice data.
 Eight reviews bring lifts in natural search traffic and SEO benefits.
 Reach 100 reviews, and you’ll see a 37% lift in purchases and valuable consumer insights, including consumer sentiment and product suggestions.
 Two hundred reviews deliver a 44% increase in purchases.

 When you get more reviews, you stand out among your competitors.
 But you have to be proactive about asking for consumer product reviews.
-Here are some ways to get more reviews:
+Here’s some ways to increase review volume:

 Post-interaction emails boost review volume